 As implied by the name, you’ll find this spot south of the Aransas County Airport.
 Get there by taking Texas Highway 35 north from Rockport.
 You’ll see Aransas Pathway signs indicating spots for wade fishing and kayak fishing.

 There are no amenities, but the fishing is free.
-The bay provides protection from the wind from every direction but north.
-There is parking available, so you don’t have to worry about blocking a private drive or incurring a ticket.
+The bay provides protection from the wind from every direction except north.
+There is parking available, so you don’t have to worry about blocking a private drive and incurring a ticket.

 8. San Jose Jetty

-To get to San Jose Jetty, go to Fisherman’s Wharf to take the Jetty Boat.
-You can buy a discount ticket of 10 trips for $100; otherwise, the cost to ride the boat is $12 for adults and $6 for children.
+Another of the most common jetties in Corpus Christi is known as San Jose Jetty.
+To get there, go to Fisherman’s Wharf to take the Jetty Boat.
+The cost to ride is $12 for adults and $6 for children, or you can buy 10 trips for $100.
 There are hourly boat departures every day starting at 7:00 a.m. and ending at 4:00 p.m.

 9. Bob Hall Pier

-This spot in Padre Balli Park offers amenities, including covered picnic tables, concessions, and restrooms.
-You can rent rods and reels and buy bait here.
-The fishing is year-round, and the hours are 24/7.
-In this spot, there is a cost involved: $3 per person, $4 per pole, $2 for a cast net.
+However, there is a cost to fish at Bob Hall Pier.
+Prices are $3 per person, $4 per pole, and $2 for a cast net.
 For $20, you can purchase a 72-hour pass with two poles, and there are discounts for military members and senior citizens.

-Where Can You Find Boat Storage After Exploring the Best Fishing Spots in Corpus Christi, TX?
+Find Boat Storage After Exploring the Best Fishing Spots in Corpus Christi, Texas